Sid Griffin: Career

 Griffin's second book, Bluegrass Guitar: Know the Players, Play the Music, appeared in 2005 (Backbeat Books) with Eric Thompson as co-author.
 This volume includes profiles on Mother Maybelle Carter, Doc Watson, Clarence White, Norman Blake, Tony Rice and Bryan Sutton, as well as chapters on equipment, techniques and an instructional CD.

 Griffin then published two volumes focusing on Bob Dylan.
 Million Dollar Bash: Bob Dylan, The Band, and The Basement Tapes appeared in 2007 (Jawbone Press), followed by Shelter from the Storm in 2010 (Jawbone Press).
 Bill Wasserzieher of the garage rock journal Ugly Things, in a review of Million Dollar Bash, called Griffin "an Aesop-meets-Rabelais" storyteller.
 A revised and expanded second edition of Million Dollar Bash appeared in November 2014 to coincide with Sony's release of The Basement Tapes in an unabridged, six-disc format, for which Griffin provided the introductory essay.
 In addition, Griffin has written booklet essays for numerous albums and contributed to such publications as Mojo, Q, NME, Rock 'n' Reel, and The Guardian.
 He is also the co-author of the BBC television documentary Gram Parsons: Fallen Angel.
 Griffin also serves as a periodic commentator on popular music for BBC radio and television.
-He is also an on-camera commentator on a number of documentaries covering the careers of such major musicians as John Lennon, Paul McCartney, Bob Dylan, Keith Richards, Jimi Hendrix, Elton John and Adele.
+He is also an on-camera commentator on a number of documentaries covering the careers of such major musicians as John Lennon, Paul McCartney, Bob Dylan, Keith Richards, Jimi Hendrix, Elton John, Adele, Reba McEntire, Gene Clark, Amy Winehouse, Ringo Starr, and Van Halen.

 The Americana Music Association and the Museum of Country Music in Nashville, Tennessee, honored Griffin's more than 30 years in music with a career retrospective on Sept.
 10, 2010, with David Fricke of Rolling Stone as moderator.
 Excerpts from program may be viewed on YouTube.
 The complete program is available also at the Sid Griffin website.
 Griffin also served as the keynote speaker at the Americana Music Association UK Conference in London on Feb.
 1, 2017.

 In 2022, Sid Griffin was on hand to accept the International Trailblazers Award on behalf of the Long Ryders from the Americana Music Association UK.
-Griffin and his band are also part of an exhibition at the Country Music Hall of Fame in Nashville entitled “Western Edge: The Roots and Reverberations of Los Angeles Country-Rock.”
+Griffin and his band are also part of an exhibition at the Country Music Hall of Fame in Nashville entitled "Western Edge: The Roots and Reverberations of Los Angeles Country-Rock.”
 His lyric sheets for the songs “Looking for Lewis and Clark” and “Gunslinger Man” are on display, as well as band photos, posters, album covers and an interactive listening station where visitors can hear Long Ryders recordings.
 The exhibition is scheduled to continue to May 2025.